vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 ### 12. Add a Snapshot of the Current Documentation

-The `gh-pages` branch contains a snapshot of each documentation in versioned folders.
+The `docs` branch contains a snapshot of each documentation in versioned folders.

 To add a snapshot of the current documentation: